Winterflower/winterflower.github.io/_posts/2020-07-05-pickled-heart.md

 I cut out my heart and placed it on the dicing board.

-I watched it beat – once, twice – before it fell silet.
-The blood seaped into the wood – it would be impossible to get out later.
+I watched it beat – once, twice – before it fell silent.
+The blood seeped into the wood – it would be impossible to get out later.

 I placed it inside one of the jars that we had bought for the berries and I sealed it.